w33ble/canvas-webusb-demo/README.md

-# canvas-plugin-boilerplate
+# canvas-webusb-demo

-> a boilerplate for canvas plugins
+> a canvas plugin with a webusb demo. not intended for use by anyone.

 ---